jullevistrunz/timer-datapack/README.md

 ## Settings

+#### Change design

+There are three built-in designs available for you to choose.

+- Change design: `/data modify storage timer:settings display.design set value "<design>"`
+- Available designs: `default`, `detailed` and `minimal`

+#### Change color

+You can change the main and accent color.
+Default for main is white and red for accent.
+Hex codes can be used, e.g. "#FF0000"

+- Change main color: `/data modify storage timer:settings display.mainColor set value "<color>"`
+- Change accent color: `/data modify storage timer:settings display.accentColor set value "<color>"`

 #### Change gamemode on timer resume/stop

 If enabled, when stopping the timer, every player will go into spectator mode.
 When the timer is resumed they'll change to survival.